RashmiGamage/calculator/README.md

 # calculator
-This is a symple Java Script file.
+This is a simple calculator created by using Java Script.